lemoncheesecake/lemoncheesecake-selenium/doc/index.rst

 ------------

-The main feature of the library is to provide a layer above Selenium's ``WebElement`` that will log the interactions performed on the element (such as clicking, entering text, etc...) and allow various checking operations (such as verifying the existence of the element, doing matching operations on the DOM node's text, etc...), this is the job of the :py:class:`Selection <lemoncheesecake_selenium.Selection>` class.
+The main feature of the library is to provide a layer above Selenium's ``WebElement`` that will log the interactions performed on elements (such as clicking, entering text, etc...) and allow various checking operations (such as verifying the existence of the element, doing matching operations on the DOM node's text, etc...), this is the job of the :py:class:`Selection <lemoncheesecake_selenium.Selection>` class.